robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

  ## Interacting with HPS Hard-IP (I²C, SPI, CAN, ...)
 **In *rsyocto* Linux drivers for all Hard-IP components are pre-installed.** This was done within the *Linux Device Tree* and the *u-boot* secondary bootloader script.

-**Inside the pre-configured FPGA Configuration are the HPS Hard-IP I/O pins routed over the `FPGA Interconnect` to FPGA I/O pins to enable the usage of `Arduino Uno shields`**.
+**Inside the pre-configured FPGA-Configuration are the HPS Hard-IP I/O pins routed over the `FPGA Interconnect` to FPGA I/O pins to enable the usage of `Arduino Uno shields`**.

 Typically, dedicated HPS I/O pin headers are not available on SoC-FPGA development boards.
 For this reason I chose this route to gain access.
 This can be seen inside the info papers and [**here**](https://github.com/robseb/HPS2FPGAmapping).
 For every Hard-IP components common Linux shell tools are available.